Boeing 737 Next Generation: Structural problems

-In 2005, three ex-Boeing employees filed a lawsuit on behalf of the U.S. government, claiming that dozens of 737NG contained defective structural elements supplied by airframe manufacturer Ducommun, allegations denied by Boeing.
+In 2005, three ex-Boeing employees filed a lawsuit on behalf of the U.S. government, claiming that dozens of 737NGs contained defective structural elements supplied by airframe manufacturer Ducommun, allegations denied by Boeing.
 The federal judge presiding the case sided with Boeing, and a subsequent court of appeal also ruled in favor of the company.
 A 2010 documentary by Al Jazeera alleged that in three crashes involving 737NGs—Turkish Airlines Flight 1951, American Airlines Flight 331, and AIRES Flight 8250—the fuselage broke up following impact with the ground because of the defective structural components that were the subject of the 2005 lawsuit.
-However, the accident investigations in all three cases did not highlight any link between post-impact structural failures and manufacturing issues.
+However, the accident investigations in all three cases did not highlight any link between postimpact structural failures and manufacturing issues.

 During an inspection of a 737NG in 2019 that had 35,000 flights, fatigue cracks were found on a fuselage-to-wing attachment known as a "pickle fork", designed to last a lifetime of 90,000 flights.
 Boeing reported the issue to the FAA at the end of September 2019, and more planes showed similar cracking after inspection.
 The cracks were found in an airliner with more than 33,500 flights, when it was stripped down for conversion to freighter.
 Aircraft with more than 30,000 flights (15 years at 2,000 flights per year) should be inspected within one week, while those with over 22,600 flights (11 years) should be inspected within one year.
 The FAA Airworthiness Directive (AD) was issued on October 3, 2019.

-Of the 500 first inspected aircraft, 5% had cracks and were grounded; Boeing expected to repair the first aircraft three weeks after the issuance of the directive, serving as the template for the resulting Service bulletin.
+Of the 500 first inspected aircraft, 5% had cracks and were grounded; Boeing expected to repair the first aircraft three weeks after the issuance of the directive, serving as the template for the resulting service bulletin.
 Of the 810 examined aircraft over 30,000 cycles, 38 had structural cracks (%), leaving 1,911 737NGs over 22,600 cycles to be inspected within their next 1,000 cycles, i.e., nearly all of the US in-service fleet of 1,930.

 By early November, 1,200 aircraft were inspected, with cracks on about 60 (5%).

 Cracks were discovered near fasteners outside the original area in four airplanes.

 On November 5, Boeing recommended expanding the checks to include them, to be mandated in a November 13 FAA AD.

 Aircraft below 30,000 cycles were to be reinspected within 1,000 cycles, within 60 days above.

 About one-quarter of the global NG fleet of 6,300 aircraft were to be inspected.

-Following the contained engine failure of the Southwest Airlines Flight 1380 on April 17, 2018, the National Transportation Safety Board (NTSB) recommended on November 19, 2019, to redesign and retrofit its nacelle for the 6,800 airplanes in service.
+Following the contained engine failure of the Southwest Airlines Flight 1380 on April 17, 2018, the National Transportation Safety Board recommended on November 19, 2019, to redesign and retrofit its nacelle for the 6,800 airplanes in service.